JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.8 will prohibit using a typealias with type arguments that violate the upper bound
+> **Short summary**: Kotlin 1.8 will prohibit using a type alias with type arguments that violate the upper bound
 > restrictions of the corresponding type parameters of the aliased type in case when one typealias type parameter is used
-> in several type arguments of the aliased type, e.g. `typealias Alias<T> = Base<T, T>`
+> in several type arguments of the aliased type, for example, `typealias Alias<T> = Base<T, T>`
 >
 > **Deprecation cycle**:
 >
-> - 1.7.0: report a warning (or an error in the progressive mode) on usages of a typealias with type arguments violating
+> - 1.7.0: report a warning (or an error in the progressive mode) on usages of a type alias with type arguments violating
 >   upper bound constraints of the corresponding type parameters of the aliased type
 > - 1.8.0: raise this warning to an error,
 >  `-XXLanguage:-ReportMissingUpperBoundsViolatedErrorOnAbbreviationAtSupertypes` can be used to temporarily revert to the pre-1.8 behavior